 Using a ruler they measured out the crafting sticks to make the door.
 Then they made the hat/roof.
 To do this they used a protractor from their math set to measure and draw the circle for the brim of the hat.
-I love introducing my boys to math tools in such a fun and non-threatening way.
+I love introducing my kids to math tools in such a fun and non-threatening way.

-Once the crystal rainbow was finished the boys decided the rainbow had to land on a pile of gold and treasure!
+The kids decided the rainbow had to land on a pile of gold and treasure!
 Using some chocolate gold coins and green leprechaun coins they created a pattern for their pile of treasure: 1 gold coin, 3 green coins, 1 gold coin, 3 green coins.
 Then they finished the top and bottom with an extra gold coin.

 It took a little engineering to get the rainbow to fit nicely and stay in place (the crystal rainbow is quite heavy), but with a few containers placed inside the house they got everything to fit together.